Cumberland Township in Adams County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Topics.
 This memorial is listed in this topic list: War, US Civil.
 A significant historical date for this entry is July 2, 1863.

 Location.
-39° 49.024′ N, 77° 13.176′ W. Marker is in Cumberland Township, Pennsylvania, in Adams County.
+39° 49.024′ N, 77° 13.176′ W. Marker is near Gettysburg, Pennsylvania, in Adams County.
+It is in Cumberland Township.
 Memorial is at the intersection of Slocum Avenue and Williams Avenue, on the right when traveling north on Slocum Avenue.
 Located between the upper and lower crests of Culp's Hill, adjacent to Pardee Field in Gettysburg National Military Park.
 Touch for map.
 Marker is in this post office area: Gettysburg PA 17325, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 14th Brooklyn Monuments at Gettysburg